Avihay1997/Project-Final/README.md

 ### *Steps to Implement:*

 1. *Develop a Simple Web App*
-   - Create a basic Flask or Node.js application with a simple UI.
+   - Create a basic Flask application with a simple UI.

 2. *Create a Dockerfile*
    - Write a Dockerfile to containerize the application.